 Using advanced surgical techniques, Dr. Nemi can remove natural eye lenses clouded with cataracts and replace them with Tecnis multifocal lenses.
 This procedure has helped many people gain independence from corrective eyewear.
 The manufacturer of Tecnis reports that nine out of 10 patients have freedom from glasses after Tecnis multifocal lenses are placed in cataract surgery.

 Age-related vision problems can get in the way of many activities, such as sightseeing, golfing, boating, reading, sewing, quilting, and surfing the internet.
 Cataract surgery with the Tecnis multifocal lens has helped many men and women improve their vision and quality of life.

 Custom-Tailored Cataract Surgery with Multifocal Technology

 In a custom-tailored treatment plan for cataracts, Dr. Nemi at Lotus Vision can implant a multifocal intraocular lens to improve vision at a wide range of distances.
 This technology works best when an IOL is implanted in both eyes.
-Dr. Nemi serves Alpharetta and the greater Atlanta, Georgia area, skillfully performing both laser cataract surgery and phacoemulsification – a technique that uses an ultrasound device to break up and remove cataracts.
+Dr. Nemi, your cataract surgeon in Atlanta, Georgia, skillfully performing both laser cataract surgery and phacoemulsification – a technique that uses an ultrasound device to break up and remove cataracts.